aqillabf/Data-Scientist/README.md

 # Data-Scientist
-Welcome to my Github, this is where i drop all of my projects
+Welcome to my Github Repository, this is where i drop all of my projects as portfolio.